GeekMasher/geekmasher.dev/content/sast/codeql/22-12-10--codeql-partical-paths.md

 ### Narrowing Down Sources and Sinks

-In our example we used `LocalSource`  and `CommandInjection::Sink` from the `CommandInjectionCustomizations` library.
+In our example we used `LocalSource`  and `CommandInjection::Sink` from the `CommandInjectionCustomizations` standard library.
 These are great but you might want to narrow the results down even more to a particular node in the codebase.

 This makes the query faster and more specific to the problem you are trying to solve.